Harish-Patill/Leetcode/README.md

-# Leetcode
+# LeetCode
-Documenting all of the leetcode questions that I've solved so far
+Documenting all of the LeetCode questions that I've solved so far.

-## Easy Questions
-Solved Question Count = 002
+## Easy Questions Solved = 002

-## Medium Questions
-Solved Question Count = 000
+## Medium Questions Solved = 000

-## Hard Questions
-Solved Question Count = 000
+## Hard Questions Solved = 000